HewlettPackard/cxi-k8s-device-plugin/README.md

 ## Deployment

 Alpha-version image available at `hub.docker.hpecorp.net/caio.davi/cxi-k8s-device-plugin:0.1`.
-The device plugin should run in every node with available Cassini NICs, in other to make them availabel to the K8s cluster.
+The device plugin should run in every node with available Cassini NICs, in order to make them available to the K8s cluster.
 The easiest way of doing so is to create a Kubernetes DaemonSet:

 ```
 kubectl apply \